CLIMAAX/HEATWAVES/heat_wave_risk_description.md

 ## Outputs of the workflow

-The heatwave hazard workflow gives you the information about the heatwave occurrence in monthly and yearly time steps for the reference period 1971-2000 and projections periods 2011-2040, 2041-2070, and 2071-2100 under two climate scenarios rcps 4.5 and 8.5.
-This workflow allows you to change the temperature and duration thresholds that specify the heatwave events.
-You can then discuss which thresholds are best for your area.
-These results provide you the information on how often you can expect heatwaves in the future.
-The month's results show the possible seasonal changes in the future (warmer summers or winters?).
-The duration of the heatwave days is also important to estimate possible heatwave events severity.
+The heatwave **hazard** workflow gives you the information about the heatwave occurrence at a monthly and/or yearly temporal resolution, with the reference period of 1971-2000 and future periods of 2011-2040, 2041-2070, and 2071-2100 under two climate scenarios: RCP4.5 and RCP8.5.
+This workflow allows you to modify the temperature and duration thresholds that specify the heatwave events according to your needs, you can define which thresholds are best suited for your region.
+The results provide you the information on how often you can expect heatwaves in the future.
+The monthly results show the possible seasonal changes in the future (e.g. hot/warm spells during summer or winter seasons).
+The duration of the heatwaves (in days) is also important to estimate possible heatwave events severity.

-The heatwave risk workflow provides you with information important to estimate which areas are most exposed to the heat, and with the combination of the distribution of the vulnerable groups of the population, you can create a risk map for your selected area.
-Together with the results of the hazard workflow, you will get comprehensive heat-connected information for present and future climate.
+The heatwave **risk** workflow provides you with information important to estimate which areas in your region are most exposed to the heat.
+By combining this with the distribution of vulnerable groups of the population, you can create a risk map for your selected area.
+Together with the results of the hazard workflow, you will get information both on the future heatwave hazard and the areas most exposed to this hazard under the current and future climate.

 ## Authors of the workflow
 This workflow was developed by [KAJO services](https://www.kajoservices.com/).
 The main contributors to the workflow are:

 Martin Kuban, KAJO services.
 Milan Kalas, KAJO services.
+Natalia Aleksandrova, Deltares.

 ## References